Grandera: Background

 Grandera, described by the New Zealand Herald as "a stunning individual", is a bright chestnut horse with a white blaze and white socks on his three of his feet.

 He was bred in County Kildare, Ireland by Stan Cosgrove, the manager of the Moyglare Stud.
-Grandera was sired by Grand Lodge and was the second foal of the Alysheba mare Bordighera making him a half-brother to George Washington.
+Grandera was sired by Grand Lodge and was the second foal of the Alysheba mare Bordighera, making him a half-brother to George Washington.
 Grand Lodge, a winner of the Dewhurst Stakes and St James's Palace Stakes, sired the winners of almost seven hundred races before his death in 2003, including the Derby and Arc winner Sinndar.

-Sold as a yearling to Roger Shelton for Ir£30,000, he was sent into training with James Fanshawe, but transferred to Saeed bin Suroor at the end of his three-year-old season, having been purchased by Godolphin.
+Sold as a yearling to Roger Shelton for Ir£30,000, Grandera was sent into training with James Fanshawe, but transferred to Saeed bin Suroor at the end of his three-year-old season, having been purchased by Godolphin.

-Apart from his racing ability, Grandera was known for his difficult temperament, being described by Godolphin's racing manager Simon Crisford as "a thoroughly unpleasant beast" and "a bit nasty", whilst Frankie Dettori is reported to have referred to him as "a lunatic". and "a nightmare".
+Apart from his racing ability, Grandera was known for his difficult temperament, being described by Godolphin's racing manager Simon Crisford as "a thoroughly unpleasant beast" and "a bit nasty", whilst Frankie Dettori is reported to have referred to him as "a lunatic" and "a nightmare".